WillWu88/Capstone-2023/Capstone-Docs/Project Timeline.md

 - 2/24/2023: Started 3D print of PiTop in maker space, did work on creating the skeleton of our Kalman Filter

+- 2/26/2023: First attempt at new PiTop implementation, made changes and reprinted new model and new front of car mountings that were also remodeled.
+Statistical analysis of the noise in the sensors via Matlab.